-Jeroen Berkvens (Eindhoven, 1968) studied Cinematographic Design at the Academy of Arts in Breda and graduated in 1993 with LET ME HAVE IT ALL, a roadmovie-like documentary search for the legendary pioneer in soul music Sly Stone.
-It won the ARTE AWARD at the European student filmfestival in Hannover Germany
+Jeroen graduated in 1993 at the Academy of Arts in Breda, in the south of the Netherlands, with LET ME HAVE IT ALL; a documentary search for soul pioneer Sly Stone.
+The film won the ARTE AWARD for best European student film.

 I was part of some workshops and almost each one of them was stupid and useless.
 It was only worth meeting other participants and visiting new places.
 So AW was the rst good experience not just because of the people and environment, but because I really learnt something new about lmmaking.